HMS Dreadnaught and the Home Fleet under steam.

 The main innovation was the switch from mixed batteries of light and heavy guns to batteries of exclusively heavy guns capable of lethal fire at 5,000 or more yards.
 This long range capacity was important as rapid advances in torpedo technology had put battleships at risk of that kind of attack at the 2000 yard ranges and under at which the Japanese engaged at the Battle of the Yalu River against the Chinese in 1894 and the American’s in Manila Bay.

 The Dreadnaught featured a main battery of ten 12-inch guns, along with twenty-two 12 pounders as her secondary armament.
 The revolutionary ship was also the first be powered by steam turbine instead of reciprocal engines greatly increasing her speed.
-The ship was also more heavily armored than previous battleship, and armor extended further under the water line in defense of torpedoes.
+The ship was also more heavily armored than previous battleships, and armor extended further under the water line in defense of torpedoes.

 Fisher knew that his efforts were not alone.
 Both the Americans and Japanese laid keels for similar ships about the same time.
-Using techniques he had mastered earlier as Second Sea Lord, Fisher put pressure on the ship yard Portsmouth to speed production.
+Using techniques he had mastered earlier as Second Sea Lord, Fisher put pressure on the ship yard at Portsmouth to speed production.
 He wanted to prove to the world, but particularly to the ambitious Germans, that the Royal Navy would be capable of quickly converting virtually its whole main battle line to the new class, thus discouraging, he hoped, attempts to catch up.
 The keel was laid in October 1905 and she was launched the following February, an astonishingly short time.

 She was soon fitted, armed, and completed sea trials and was commissioned in December of 1906.
 She was made flagship of the Home Fleet.